av3nger/cf-images/README.md

 Fixed:
 * Image size can now be changed in the Gutenberg image block for fully offloaded images
+* Full size images not replaced in the gallery block on expand

 = 1.8.0 - 16.02.2024 =